sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Project Design

 First I would Load and Explore the Data.
 Then I would need to do some pre-process, where i need to convert the data form a wide-table format to tall-table.
 I will only keep: Combined_Key, Population, [Date, # of Cases] will be extrapolate during pre-process.
-Once we have the data in a
+Once we have the data in a format we can use then I will plot the data to see what it looks like.
+I will then create

 -----------